UVADS/DS-4002/README.md

 The details for this course can be found here: [link](https://github.com/UVADS/DS-4002/blob/main/grading.md)

 # Calendar / When things are gonna happen

+tbd: I don't know my fall conference schedule or TA assignment yet

 # Materials see (Canvas)[https://canvas.its.virginia.edu/courses/72836]

 # Polices and Logistics
+tbd: this comes from my school, we are workin on a  new plan to build continuity across our curriculum, stay tuned. n.b. the JEDI parts are above the fold